Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

-if i die of hypothermia tonight because of this inhumane env. tell M ill always love her and shes going to be incredible at everything she does and could ever do and ill miss her.
+if i die of hypothermia tonight because of this inhumane env. tell M ill always love her and shes going to be incredible at everything she does and could ever do and ill miss her. or pneumonia or something like that (this cough is worrysome and begining to hurt more and more in my chest.)

 actual content below this: